IBM/data-prep-kit/README.md

 Explore more examples [here](examples/notebooks).

+### Run your first data prep pipeline

+Now that you have run a single transform, the next step is to explore how to put these transforms together to run a data prep pipeline for an end to end use case like fine tuning model or building a RAG application.
+This [notebook](examples/notebooks/code/sample-notebook.ipynb) gives an example of how to build an end to end data prep pipeline for fine tuning for code LLMs.
+You can also explore how to build a RAG pipeline [here](examples/notebooks/rag).

 ## Data Processing Framework <a name = "data-proc-lib"></a>
 At the core of the framework, is a data processing library, that provides a systematic way to implement the data processing modules.
 The library is python-based and enables the application of "transforms" to a one or more input data files to produce one or more output data files.
 We use the popular [parquet](https://arrow.apache.org/docs/python/parquet.html) format to store the data (code or language).
 Every parquet file follows a set [schema](transforms/code/code2parquet/python/README.md).
 A user can use one or more transforms (or modules) as discussed above to process their data.